rstudio/packrat/walkthrough.md

 some old backups--they won't need to try to figure out what versions of what packages you were running, and where you got them.

+## Installing local source packages

+You may be working on a project with an R package that is not available on any external repository.
+Don't fret; packrat can still handle this!
+With source packages, we expect these packages live in a _local repository_.
+A local repository is just a directory containing package sources.
+This can be set within a packrat project with:

+    packrat::set_opts(local.repos = "<path_to_repo>")

 ## Restoring snapshots

 Once your project has a snapshot, you can easily install the packages from that